dtrendafilov/developer-pacenotes/content/slides/code_reviews/_index.md

 ##### Objects with padding

-It is very tempting to use functions like `memcmp` and `HashMemory` to create comparators and hash functions for objects that are used in a hash map.
+It is very tempting to use functions like `memcmp` and `HashMemory` to create comparison and hash functions for objects that are used in a hash map.

 However they will use the uninitialized memory that is present in any padding inside the object.